Utilities and reconciliations FAQs

 Monthly utilities example

 In the example above, you pay the fixed utilities charge of £100 in Months 1 and 2 only.
-During Month 2, your utilities statement shows that you used £120 in Month 1 (we email this to you, or you can see it via the Utilities portal).
+During Month 2, your utilities statement shows that you used £120 in Month 1 (we email this to you, or you can see it via the Switch2 Customer Portal).
 In Month 3, you’ll pay your fixed utilities charge of £100 for that month, plus a £20 adjustment covering your unbilled usage from Month 1, making your total £120.
 In Month 2, you only use £80, so we deduct £20 from your Month 4 payment.

 Yes.
 After the first 2 months of your tenancy (see question - why do I only pay a fixed utilities charge for the first 2 months), your monthly utilities charge is made up of 2 parts: